 Although multiculturalism can be observed in the daily lives of people in many parts of North America, racial, ethnic and religious diversity is yet to enter the mainstream in a way that is fully representative of the demographics in the continent.
 Companies are beginning to realize that their services and marketing techniques are not as diverse as North America's demographics are, and are introducing new multicultural brand initiatives to slowly combat this fact.

 Google's 'Code Next' coding lab in Oakland was introduced to target minority students.
-The lab is aimed specifically at young black and Latino students and was created to help counter the lack of gender and cultural diversity in certain STEM fields and industries.
+The lab is aimed specifically at young black and Latino students and was created to help counter the lack of gender and cultural diversity in many STEM fields and industries.

 25 Multicultural Brand Initiatives